nealrobbins/liferay-docs-commerce/user/articles/070-shipping-methods/02-variable-rate-shipping.markdown

 Variable rate shipping calculates shipping costs using three factors: the order's weight, its subtotal (cost before shipping and taxes), and any fixed price you impose.
-You choose the priority of each factor.

 You can create multiple different shipping options with variable rates.
-For example, you might create a "Standard Ground" option with a relatively low cost per unit of weight, as well as a "Two-Day Air" option that calculates costs in the same way but results in a higher price.
+For example, you might create a "Standard Ground" option with a relatively low cost per unit of weight, as well as a more expensive "Two-Day Air" option.
+When a buyer places an order, he is prompted to choose from whatever options have been applied.

+Additionally, you can create multiple *Settings* for each shipping option, allowing a single option to store more than one formula for calculating shipping costs.
+This allows costs to be calculated differently depending---for example---on whether an order must be shipped overseas.
+Multiple settings within a single option are invisible to the buyer, who sees only the single shipping option in the checkout process.

 ## Creating a Variable Rate Shipping Option [](id=creating-a-variable-rate-shipping-option)